-- A systematical formulation of one-loop tensor integrals for FVC has been advocated. - A compact formula for the tensor coefficients in the decomposition has been derived, which is suitable for numerical computations. - In the CM frame, the tensor coefficients can be simplified by means of PV reduction. - An example is given to illustrate the application of our formulation. - The formulation pave a path for efficient computations of FVC. (e.g. can be readily implemented in FeynCalc.) - Chiral extrapolation of Lattice QCD results with FVC and precise extraction of physical quantities. (e.g. doubly charmed baryons and Goldstone bosons) - Generalize to two-loop integrals.
+- ☐ A systematical formulation of one-loop tensor integrals for FVC is achieved. - A compact formula for the tensor coefficients in the decomposition has been derived, which is suitable for numerical computations. - ☐ CM frame: the tensor coefficients can be simplified by means of PV reduction. - ☐ An example is given to illustrate the application of our formulation. - ☐ The formulation pave a path for efficient computations of FVC. (e.g. can be readily implemented in FeynCalc.) - Chiral extrapolation of Lattice QCD results with FVC and precise extraction of physical quantities. - ☐ Generalize to two-loop integrals.